puetzp/vec2checkd/README.md

   ...
 ```

 The second mapping will only be applied every 300 seconds.
 The warning and critical thresholds are also considered before the final check result is sent to Icinga2.
-Given the PromQL query evaluates to a value of "130.0", vec2checkd sends status 1 (WARNING) and the following plugin output and performance data to the API.
+When the PromQL query evaluates to a value of "130.54098", vec2checkd sends status 1 (WARNING) and the following plugin output and performance data to the API.

 ```
 # plugin output
-[WARNING] Nginx ingress controller processes 130 requests per second (HTTP 2xx)
+[WARNING] Nginx ingress controller processes 130.54 requests per second (HTTP 2xx)

 # performance data
-'requests'=130.0;@0:200;@0:100;;
+'requests'=130.54098;@0:200;@0:100;;
 ```

 There is a little more going on here, so check the [documentation](doc/configuration.md) about details on the placeholders in the plugin_output field, the thresholds, the performance_data object etc.